Looking for things to do in Palawan, Philippines? No worries, you’re on the right place đ

 Below you find seven great things to do in Palawan that you shouldn’t miss.

-7 Great Things to Do in Palawan
+7 Best Things to Do in Palawan

 1. Take the Puerto Princesa Firefly Tour